syncfusion-content/blazor-docs/blazor/rich-text-editor/resizable-editor.md

 ## Restrict resize

 To have a restricted resizable area for the Rich Text Editor, you need to specify the min-width, max-width, min-height and max-height CSS properties for the control's container element.
 By default, the control is capable of resizing upto the current viewport.
-The `e-richtexteditor` CSS class will be available in the component's container and can be used for applying the above mentioned styles.
+The `e-richtexteditor` CSS class will be available in the component's container and can be used for applying the bellow mentioned styles.

 ```css
 <style>